 This type of point — how do cognitive biases affect our performance in financial markets — is one I discuss at length in my book:

 One example I give there is related to imagery, although I am actually discussing a different cognitive bias called the Availability Heuristic.
-The example is the photos and video with which we are all familiar of people who had been fired from Lehman Bros. after it collapsed in the crisis.
+For example, take the photos and video of people who had been fired from Lehman Bros.
 These pictures and ones like them are extremely easy to remember.
 In fact, they are difficult to forget.
 This sort of thing might make you unreasonably averse to buying bank shares.
 Similarly, pictures of Elon Musk looking depressed might make you avoid TSLA stock.
 There may or may not be good reasons for

 avoiding such stocks (my view is the opposite at present) — but what is 100% clear is that if you read a story about banks or TSLA and only recall a picture of a fired banker or a sad Elon Musk, you have not retained very much which is useful in terms of making a market decision.
 Even if you give equal weight to the picture and the words, you are probably still weighting the evidential value of the total information value available to you wrongly.

-It is probably wise to set aside the limited information value represented by imagery and focus on the data — which may of course be presented graphically without being just a photo.
+Im sum, you should set aside the limited information value represented by imagery.
+Focus on data.
+Data may be presented graphically without being a photo.
+But you just want the numbers.